 Gabriel Robertson is a film and television writer and director based in Glasgow.
-He has written a screenplay adaptation of the novel ‘Pandaemonium’ for Blazing Griffin and is attached to direct.
+He has written a screenplay adaptation of the Christopher Brookmyre teen-horror novel ‘Pandaemonium’ for Blazing Griffin and is attached to direct.
 The film is scheduled to shoot in Scotland and New Zealand in 2021.
 He is also currently writing another feature script commission for Blazing Griffin, a horror film set in North America called ‘Begich Towers’, and is writing a television crime drama centred around an investigative journalist, Jack Parlabane, based on Christopher Brookmyre’s ‘Black Widow’ novel.
-He shot his original feature film ‘Ni’ihau’, in Summer 2017.
+He shot his original feature film ‘Ni’ihau’ in Summer 2017.
 The film is set in Hawaii in 1941 and based on a true story.

 His short film, ‘The Gift’ was shot in the USA and stars Xander Berkeley (24, Terminator 2, Apollo 13).
 It had its UK debut at the 2015 Edinburgh Film Festival where is was nominated for Best Short.
 It has toured festivals worldwide.
 Screenings include, The Tupelo Film Festival, where it won Best International Film, LA Shorts Fest, Palm Springs International ShortFest, Rhode Island Film Festival, Beverley Hills Film Festival, Honolulu Film Awards, winner of the Silver Lei award and winner, Best Mississippi Film, at the Grenada Afterglow Film Festival.
 Produced by 27 Ten productions.